akash130594/gatsby-cms/README.md

 The Netlify CMS configuration is located in `public/admin/config.yml`.
 This is where you will configure the pages, fields, posts and settings that are editable by the CMS.

 Find out more in the [Netlify CMS Docs](https://www.netlifycms.org/docs/#configuration).

+## Cloudinary setup

+Cloudinary is also a file upload system.
+It also used for hosting our files and deilvers CDN network

+1. Steps to enable cloudinary:
+- In our project we can enable cloudinary by location static/admin/cofig.yml file.
+- Uncomment cloudinary config in `medial_library` and comment other i.e. `uploadcare`
+- Provide your cloudinary api key and cloud name provided after creating account in cloudinary `https://cloudinary.com/`
+- Congrats!!
+You have enabled cloudinary on your netlify cms.
+Visit cms backend and then login for first and last time to start uploadig files in cloudinary.

 ## Uploadcare setup